14 Nov Paper Prices – will they stop rising?

 Paper Prices – will they stop rising?

-Over the past months paper cost has gone in one direction – upward.
-It has seemed that as the first day of January, April, July and September approached, so too did a letter from the paper merchants informing us that another rise of 5% to 8% would be required.
+Over the past months paper prices have gone in one direction – upward.
+Just like the whole global economy was shaken to the core by the pandemic, it has seemed that as the first day of January, April, July and September approached, so too did a letter from the paper merchants informing us that another rise of 5% to 8% would be required.
 Just have a look at Foex to see the upward trend in the graphs.